 - Hodgkin’s lymphoma

-Guillain-Barré Syndrome attacks the nervous system.
-The nervous system helps control body movements and mobility, so individuals with this syndrome might additionally experience some or all the following:
+Since Guillain-Barré Syndrome attacks the nervous system and that system helps control body movements and mobility, people may also experience some or all the following:

 - Heart problems